 In the field of mining, construction, manufacturing and other industries wherein workers are highly exposed to hot working conditions, heat stress is one of the important issues to look into.
 Workers should be properly trained on prevention and on how to recognize symptoms to avoid injury.
+Before an organization can create a plan or a set of guidelines to avoid heat stress in the workplace, a few underlying variables should be taken into account.

 The main health hazard of heat stress is dehydration, due to excessive loss of water and electrolytes through extreme sweating.
 However, it can also cause many other conditions ranging from simple skin rashes and dizziness to convulsion and unconsciousness.
 Some of the early symptoms, such as irritability, lack of focus, lethargy and fatigue, can cause severe accidents in the workplace.
 If not treated immediately, heat stress can then develop into a serious disorder and can even cause death.